piotrbakker/ecstatic/readme.md

 ## Naming convention

-Filez follows a two-tiered naming hierarchy, dividing file names into (1) general “categories” and “sub-categories,” as well as (2) descriptive “components” and “modifiers.”
+Filez follows a two-tiered naming hierarchy, dividing file names into (1) general “categories” and “sub-categories,” as well as (2) descriptive “elements” and “modifiers.”

 ```
 [category].[sub-category].[component]-[modifier].[extension]